elijahverdoorn/PersonalWebsite/source/projects/index.md

 date: 2017-07-08 23:14:34
 ---

+# Keep Score

+Keep Score is a Actions on Google & DialogFlow project that began as a hackathon exploration of the capabilities of the Actions platform.
+In just three days I implemented an agent that demonstrated the basics of conversation; expansion of these capabilities over time became a side project that has been important in keeping my JavaScript skills sharp.
+Code for this project can be found on my GitHub.

 # All About Olaf

 Development on All About Olaf began about a year before I took over the project, but I quickly realized that the native iOS application needed a complete rewrite.
 The first move I made to meet the deadline presented of September 2016 after beginning the project in May of the same year was to adopt React Native, enabling rapid cross-platform native development for both iOS and Android using JavaScript.
 From there, the application's development was a learning experience into the React ecosystem, which I have remained interested in.
 Still being updated after an on-time release, the application is open-source and has been installed by 50% of the students on St. Olaf's campus.